 6. A sign of spiritual maturity is that one seeks to know God and His will.
 It is up to us to meditate on His Word and to focus our hearts, minds, and souls on who God is and His character through the leading of the Holy Spirit.
 When we do obedience and righteousness can flourish.

 7. God has commanded us to love and serve others.
 Christian meditation helps us to align ourselves with His Word and helps us to love others in the way He commands.
 Through His Word and the help of the Holy Spirit, we are equipped to meet the emotional, physical, and spiritual needs of one another.

 What happens when we do not practice Christian meditation?
 Simply put, we are making a choice not to grow closer to God.
 Or, perhaps, we’ve bought into the perception that meditation is “woo-woo” or “unchristian”.

 In biblical meditation, the foundation is the Lord.
-This discipline is not emptying our mind or evoking some eastern religious or cultist view; rather, it is drawing our attention to Christ-to whom He is and what He has done for us.
+Our true source of peace.
+This discipline is not emptying our mind or evoking some Eastern religious or cultist view where we find much evil, rather, it is drawing our attention to Christ-to whom He is and what He has done for us.

 You may also enjoy one of these recommended resources on biblical meditation: